FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/consumedquantity.md

 The volume of a metered SKU associated with a *resource* or *service* used, based on the Consumed Unit.

-## Usability Constraints

-**Aggregation:** When aggregating Consumed Quantity for commitment utilization calculations, it's important to exclude *commitment discount* purchases (i.e. when *ChargeCategory* is "Purchase") that are paid to cover future eligible charges (e.g., *Commitment Discount*).
-Otherwise, when accounting for all upfront or accrued purchases, it's important to exclude *commitment discount* usage (i.e. when *ChargeCategory* is "Usage").
-This exclusion helps prevent double counting of these quantities in the aggregation.

 ## Content constraints